Technology for Teaching & Learning

 Blogger is a free tool that has been taken over by Google.
 It appears that they have recently begun to update the service, so functionality may improve.
 Blogger can be a good choice to display visual content, but I think it would be too cumbersome to manage if you have a large class.

-Blogger has not been approved by UF Privacy and Security so it is important keep personal information off of the site.
+Blogger has been approved by UF Privacy and Security for use with non-restricted data.
+So it is important to remind your students to keep personal information off of the site.
 Access requires a Google account.
 Unfortunately, your UF Google account will not allow you to access Blogger.
 So both you and your students will need a non-UF account.
 It is a good idea to make your blog “Private – Only blog authors.”

 You can set up the blog to display within Canvas, but students cannot edit or create posts from within Canvas (there may be a setting that allows this, but I haven’t found it yet.)